304 North Cardinal St.

 If you’ve been in an auto accident, make sure to claim for compensation.
 You can do this from your own car insurance, or if the accident is someone else’s fault, their insurance.

-Insurance claims can take a little time to sort out but will make sure your vehicle repairs are paid for without breaking into your savings account.
+Insurance claims can take a little time to sort out but will make sure your vehicle repairs are paid for without breaking into your savings account or using a credit card.

 Don’t take your car to the nearest mechanic.
 Instead, do your research and ask for quotes from several mechanics in your area.